Ma'n dynasty

 rival, Ali Alam al-Din, in 1636 and regained the iltizam of the Druze Mountain in 1642.
 His sons Ahmad and Qurqumaz succeeded him as paramount emirs of the Druze in 1658, but were challenged by the Alam al-Dins and other Ottoman-backed Druze from the start.
 Qurqumaz was killed by the Ottomans in 1662.
 Ahmad defeated the Alam al-Dins in 1667 and assumed the iltizam of the Druze Mountain and neighboring, Maronite-populated Kisrawan.
 He maintained control of the region despite government dismissals and campaigns against him throughout the 1690s for backing Shia rebels.
 Ma'nid rule came to an end when Ahmad died without male progeny in 1697.
 The Druze chiefs selected Bashir Shihab, whose mother was Mulhim's daughter, to succeed Ahmad.
-He held the iltizam of the Druze Mountain and Kisrawan until his death in 1706, after which Haydar Shihab, whose mother was a daughter of Ahmad, took his place.
+He held the iltizam of Druze Mountain and Kisrawan until his death in 1706, after which Haydar Shihab, whose mother was a daughter of Ahmad, took his place.
 His descendants from the Shihab dynasty continued to hold the iltizam until the expulsion of Bashir II in 1841.
-The emirate and iltizam of the Ma'ns and Shihabs over much of Mount Lebanon is viewed by historians as an early precursor to the present-day Lebanese Republic.
+The emirate and iltizam of the Ma'ns and Shihabs over much of Mount Lebanon is viewed by historians as an early precursor to present-day Lebanon.